nektro/zigmod/docs/zig.mod.md

 - Type: `string`
 Parsed as a `std.SemanticVersion`, this attribute refers to the minimum compatible Zig version for this package/application and will cause `zig build` to panic if violated.

+### `min_zigmod_version`
+- Type: `string`
+This attribute refers to the minimum compatible Zigmod version for this package/application and will cause `zigmod fetch`, `zigmod ci`, and others to exit with an error.
+While rare, this is most useful to provide a nice error message to the user when your `zigmod.yml` uses a new feature that may not be available in previous versions of Zigmod.

 ----

 ### Dep Object